 The term "Land Use" refers to the developed uses in place within a building or on a specific parcel of land.
-The number and type of uses are constantly changing within a community, and produce several impacts either benefitting or detracting from the community.
-Because of this, the short and long-term success and sustainability of the community is directly contingent upon available resources utilized in the best manner given the constraints the City faces during the planning period.
+The number and type of uses are constantly changing within a community, and produce a number of impacts either benefitting or detracting from the community.
+Because of this, the short and long-term success and sustainability of the community is directly contingent upon available resources utilized in the best manner given the constraints the City faces during the course of the planning period.
 Existing patterns of land use are often fixed in older communities and neighborhoods, while development in newer areas is often reflective of current development practices.